glassechidna/stackit/README.md

 [![Build Status](https://travis-ci.org/glassechidna/stackit.svg?branch=master)](https://travis-ci.org/glassechidna/stackit)

-## This README is full of lies.
-Right now it serves as more of a TODO for the developers.

 `stackit` is a CLI tool to synchronously and idempotently operate on AWS CloudFormation stacks - a perfect complement for continuous integration systems and developers who prefer the comfort of the command line.